Connecting to Mantis

 Internal Host

-There is an additional host that can be used to connect to the Mantis cluster without an SSH key.
-This host is only accessible through the CAM VPN and requires your CAM password for authentication if you have not setup an SSH key.
+There is an additional host that can be used to connect to the Mantis cluster.
+This host is only accessible through the CAM VPN or through a UCHC secure WiFi network.
 We don’t recommend using this host for regular use and it may be decommisioned in the future.
+There are specific use cases such as when you need to use the CAM VPN where the other host does not currently allow connections.
+For example if you need to establish an SSH tunnel to a compute node.
+This host can also be used if the other is down.

 To login, use the command: ssh <user>@mantis-submit.cam.uchc.edu

-When connecting through this host, you will be redirected to one of seven login nodes mantis-sub-[1-7].cam.uchc.edu
+When connecting through this host, you will be redirected to one of the several login nodes as when connecting through the recommended host.